ukparliament/weeknotes.data-search/20/index.md

 ### Measuring things

 At least according to Slack no things got measured.
 Which is unusual.
 Maybe we're approaching a more Zen-like acceptance of existence.
 Or finally learning the lessons of quantum mechanics.

+### Corporate data

+Matias has been testing the new integration on the HR system.
+Implementation will happen as soon as we're happy with the testing.

+Matias had a meeting with the stakeholders on the asset management integration project.
+They're now starting to work on testing the chosen data fields and ensuring they meet the requirements.
+They've also been looking at CostCentre (no idea) feeds to check they expose everything needed to build the integration.

+Matias has also continued work on generating dashboard reports from JIRA.

+There was some other stuff involving words like Cherwell and HardCat but I have no idea how to turn it into English.

 ### Capability